 Non-JW Parents -- typically "fathers" -- should take the initiative starting the very day that "separation" occurs.
 Obtain legal representation ASAP.
 Next, immediately renew any previous affiliation with a local church, or establish such if such did not exist previously -- regardless of how such fits with your current life philosophy.
 If available, obtain the assistance of local family and relatives.
 Discovering the religious affiliations of the local family court judges might help in the selection of a church.
 Ask your new attorney.
 If they don't already know, or they are not anxious to assist you in this part of the battle, then maybe you need to hire a more cooperative and more insightful attorney.
 Discuss your situation with prospective churches' Pastors -- particularly the willingness of their staff and members to go out of their way to make certain that your children thoroughly enjoy themselves every time your children are in attendance.
 Thoroughly inquire as to the quantity and quality of that church's programs for its children and single parents.
 The more the better.
 Ask for SPECIFICS -- don't allow a BSer to blow smoke up your rearend.
 Establish a presence at the church -- particularly with the children if there is access prior to trial.
 Your own newfound faith should not be a negative during trial given that your wife's JW faith is probably also newfound in these situations.
 Go to trial with a religious stick that is every bit as big as your wife's religious stick.
 Even if there is no chance at receiving primary custody, fight for the right to take your children to church at special times during the year -- holidays, birthdays, etc. Force the JW Parent to fight against holiday and birthday celebrations right in the courtroom.
 Force the JW Parent to fight for the right to drag children door-to-door right there in the courtroom.
 Never underestimate the power of birthday and holiday celebrations with your children -- WHEREVER and WHENEVER the children are exposed to such.
 It is not a battle of quantity.
 It is a battle of quality.
 Different children will respond in their own different times.
 NEVER FORGET.
 Children grow to HATE attending Kingdom Hall Meetings and going out in Field Service -- regardless of what they presently parrot.
 Always remember that 2/3s of children reared by JW Parents eventually come to HATE life inside the WatchTower Cult.
 Beat the JW Parent at their own religious game.
 Never give up.
 Your children will gradually grow to appreciate your efforts -- some sooner, some later.
 In all dealings, don't be an ASS.
 Beat your opponent with a smile on your face -- because you know that you are outwitting them.

-For those readers who are not looking for any specific DIVORCE case, but who are simply browsing our website for general education regarding Jehovah's Witness Marriages and Divorces, we have posted TWO JW WIFE AUTOBIOGRAPHIES which were submitted by real-world victimized husbands, which relate REAL WATCHTOWER WORLD behind-the-scenes accounts of two Jehovah's Witness marriages about which the WatchTower Society hopes that no insiders nor outsiders ever learn.
-These two autobiographies are so controversial that most JW readers will deny their authenticity.
-Both autobiographies are authentic.
-We have confirm that.
+For those readers who are not looking for any specific DIVORCE case, but who are simply browsing our website for general education regarding Jehovah's Witness Marriages and Divorces, we have posted THREE JW WIFE AUTOBIOGRAPHIES which were submitted by real-world victimized husbands, which relate REAL WATCHTOWER WORLD behind-the-scenes accounts of three Jehovah's Witness marriages about which the WatchTower Society hopes that no insiders nor outsiders ever learn.
+These three autobiographies are so controversial that most JW readers will deny their authenticity.
+All three autobiographies are authentic.
+We have confirmed that.

-This first posted autobiography pertains to single Jehovah's Witnesses looking for marriage mates at District Conventions, Circuit events, and via the internet.
+BOTH the first and the second submitted autobiographies pertain to single Jehovah's Witnesses looking for marriage mates at District Conventions, Circuit events, and via the internet.
 Things are not always as they appear in "JW World".
 JWs are marrying other JWs who live hundreds and even thousands of miles away, and often one or both parties eventually learn that they have married a stranger, or worse.
 Naive Jehovah's Witnesses are marrying JWs from other JW families who have serious ongoing problems which were hidden from them during the courtship.
 Bankrupt JW in-laws.
 Criminal JW in-laws.
 Incestuous JW in-laws.
 JWs with serious mental health and physical health problems are not fully disclosing their personal "baggage" to prospective marriage mates.
-In the following autobiography, JW Husband believes that he was deceived during the courtship period by his future JW Wife, by her JW Parents, by her Congregation Elders, and by other Members of JW Wife's congregation.
+In the following two autobiographies, both JW Husbands believe that they were deceived during the courtship period by their future JW Wife, by her JW Parents, by her Congregation Elders, and by other Members of JW Wife's congregation.
 CLICK ON LINK TO READ: